ThreeLittleBirdsContainerized/todo-app/README.md

 # :whale: ToDo App :memo:

-This repository contains a project realized as part of the *Software Containerization* course of the Master's degree in Artificial Intelligence, Vrije Universiteit Amsterdam.
+This repository (accessible at [ThreeLittleBirdsContainerized/todo-app](https://github.com/ThreeLittleBirdsContainerized/todo-app)) contains a project realized as part of the *Software Containerization* course of the Master's degree in Artificial Intelligence, Vrije Universiteit Amsterdam.

 *ToDo App* is a website allowing simple Create, Read, Update, Delete operations to manage tasks.
 It is composed of: